 Public safety undergirds all quality of life, and the police and fire departments have risen to new levels of excellence: BPD earned its first ever national accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA) and BFD has reduced medical emergency response times by 35%, improved its national safety rating, and tripled its professional training hours.

 Expanding Green Infrastructure: During John’s tenure, Bloomington has broken ground on the new Switchyard Park, the most ambitious public park project in our history, which will include 62 acres of a major amphitheater, a splash pad, a dog park, a skate park, public gardens, daylighted streams, ball fields, an indoor/outdoor pavillion, new trails, and more.
 Resident input informed what to include in the park, so it’s truly a place for everyone.
 In 2018, Bloomington parks received the Best in the Nation Award, and we have been a Tree City USA for 34 years running.

-Enacting Environmental Sustainability: Using his experience leading the Indiana Department of Environmental Management and the Bloomington Sustainability Commission, Mayor Hamilton has worked to ensure that Bloomington is a more sustainable city by quintupling Bloomington’s solar energy capacity, installing solar panels at 30 city buildings, measuring and disclosing energy use of major buildings, and supporting greater innovation and use of alternative energy sources.
+Enacting Environmental Sustainability: Using his experience leading the Indiana Department of Environmental Management and the Bloomington Sustainability Commission, Mayor Hamilton has worked to ensure that Bloomington is a more sustainable city by installing over 4,500 solar panels across 30 city buildings, measuring and disclosing energy use of major buildings, and supporting greater innovation and use of alternative energy sources.
 John has helped expand Bloomington’s bike trails, improve our parks, and protect our green space and biodiversity.
 Bloomington has also collaborated with The Solar Indiana Renewable Energy Network (SIREN) to provide incentives and resources to residents who wish to add solar panels to their homes.

 Promoting Democratic Engagement and Government Transparency